-In the overwhelming majority of such cases, the nasolacrimal duct is affected.
-The lacrimal obstruction manifests in approximately 6% of newborns as secretion from the eye, epiphora or combination of these symptoms.
-Less frequently it manifests as amniocoele – bluish painless swelling of the lacrimal sac visible immediately after birth.
-This may develop into the acute inflammation of the lacrimal sac (acute dacryocystitis) with its painful oedema and redness, often together with fever and general health alteration.
-The first step of the treatment is conservative with application of eye drops (disinfecting or/and antibiotic) together with pressure massage of the lacrimal sac.
-Up to 80% of congenital lacrimal obstruction resolves spontaneously in 4 to 6 months after birth, therefore it is suitable to treat it conservatively up to this age.
-However if the symptoms remain, nasolacrimal duct probing with Bowman probe is indicated and is performed in local anaesthesia on outpatient basis with success rate of approximately 85%.
-If the first probing fails it is possible to repeat it on outpatient basis in one month with success rate of 70%.
-If even the repeated probing fails to resolve the symptoms, stenting of the lacrimal pathways with a silicone cannula (intubation) is indicated and is performed under general anaesthesia.
-The cannula acts as a so called stent – it keeps the drainage system open during the healing but does not ensure the drainage itself.
-It is possible to introduce the cannula through one lacrimal canaliculus (monocanalicular intubation, Fig. 1, 2) or through both canaliculi (bicanalicular intubation, Fig. 3, 4).
-The cannula is removed in 3 months on outpatient basis with succes rate of approximately 96%.
-If the nasolacrimal duct is not developed or it is impossible to unblock it, in condition that the lacrimal canaliculi and lacrimal sac are patent, dacryocystorhinostomy (DCR) is indicated (See Lacrimal Disorders – Lacrimal sac and nasolacrimal duct disorders).
-In case of complete canalicular obstruction conjunctivodacryocystorhinostomy is performed after the 10th year of age of the child (See Lacrimal Disorders – Disorders of the lacrimal canaliculi).
+In the overwhelming majority of such cases, the nasolacrimal duct is affected – congenital nasolacrimal duct obstruction (CNLDO).
+This obstruction manifests in approximately 6% of infants as discharge from the eye, epiphora or a combination of both (see Fig. 1).
+Much rarer, it appears as amniocele (see Fig. 2), comprising bluish, painless swelling of the lacrimal sac which is visible immediately after birth.
+However, an acute inflammation can result from this condition (acute dacryocystitis, see Fig. 2), a painful ailment with associated oedema and redness, often accompanied by fever and change in general health.
+The first step of CNLDO management is a conservative treatment involving the application of eye drops (disinfecting or and antibiotic) together with massage of the lacrimal sac.
+Up to 80% of congenital nasolacrimal duct obstruction resolves itself spontaneously within 4 to 6 months after birth; hence it is best to utilise conservative treatment up to this age.
+Should the symptoms persist, the indication is to carry out probing of the nasolacrimal duct with a Bowman probe.
+This procedure is performed under local anesthetic on an outpatient basis and boasts a success rate of 85%.
+If the first attempt fails, it is possible to repeat it in outpatients for one month with 70% of success.
+Continued failure to rectify matters indicates that it is necessary to stent the lacrimal pathways with a silicone cannula (a process of intubation), which is performed under general anesthesia.
+Basically, the cannula acts as a wall, keeping the drainage system open during the time of healing, although it does not actively promote drainage itself.
+It is possible to introduce the cannula through one lacrimal canaliculus (monocanalicular intubation, see Figs. 3 and 4) or through both canaliculi (bicanalicular intubation, see Figs. 5 and 6).
+The cannula is removed within 3 months on an outpatient basis with a success rate of approximately 96%.
+If the nasolacrimal duct is not developed or it proves impossible to unblock it, dacryocystorhinostomy (DCR) is indicated (see Lacrimal Disorders – Disorders of the Lacrimal Sac and Nasolacrimal Duct).
+In the case of complete canalicular obstruction, conjunctivodacryocystorhinostomy (CDCR) is performed after the child turns 10 years old (see Lacrimal Disorders – Disorders of the Lacrimal Canaliculi).